 Steps to get started:

-The Dental Hygiene program at Columbia Basin College requires an expenditure of approximately $10,000 for supplies and equipment during the two-year program.
+The Dental Hygiene program at Columbia Basin College requires an expenditure of approximately $37,000 for tuition, books, uniforms, supplies and equipment during the two-year program.
 These figures are estimates and subject to change.
-Approximately $6,000 will be needed prior to the beginning of the first quarter.
-During the last year of the program, students will be required to take both the NBDH exam and the Regional Board exams, which have additional costs, prior to being licensed to practice as a dental hygienist.
-Please consult the CBC website for costs associated with bachelor degree programs.
+Approximately $7,000 will be needed prior to the beginning of the first quarter.
+During the last year of the program, students will be required to take both the NBDHE exam and the Regional Board exams, which have additional costs, prior to being licensed to practice as a dental hygienist.
+Please click here to view tuition costs associated with bachelor degree programs.

 Dental Hygiene Application

-After the applications have been evaluated by Student Records and the Dental Hygiene department, the top 30 applicants will be invited via email to attend the group interview in March, 2017.
-Additional points will be added to application totals after the Group Interview meeting.
+After the applications have been evaluated by Student Records and the Dental Hygiene department, the top 30 applicants will be invited via email on April 13, 2020 to attend the second stage of the admission process on May 1, 2020.
+Additional points will be added to application totals after the Admissions Day meeting.

 Individuals who are involved in the provision of dental hygiene services may be exposed to blood borne pathogens that may result in human disease.
-The Dental Hygiene program adheres to the practice of "Universal Precautions" as outlined by OSHA (Occupational Safety and Health Administration).
-This is necessary to ensure that all necessary procedures are taken to minimize health risks to students, patients, staff, and visitors.
+The Dental Hygiene program adheres to the practice of "Standard Precautions" as outlined by OSHA (Occupational Safety and Health Administration).
+This is necessary to ensure that appropriate measures are taken to minimize health risks to students, patients, staff, and visitors.
+Standard Precautions apply to all facility personnel, faculty, and students who, under normal daily tasks, may anticipate contact with blood and other potentially infectious material containing organisms such as HIV, HBV and HBC.

 Home | Campus Safety | Catalog | Campus Map | Parking Information